This is the true story of Yury and Molly, two spider monkeys in Costa Rica. It's also one of the most unbelievable travel experience I've ever had.

 So I did the only thing I could think of.
 We jotted down the mile marker and noted the surroundings, and I took photos of her, promising her that I would try and help, feeling sick at the horrible thought of leaving her alone like this.

 When we returned home a week later, the first thing I did was quickly email Sandro and Encar at the rescue center, sending along the photos and location details of her illegal captivity.
 Weeks went by without a response.
 I was sure my email had been lost, or maybe there was nothing they could do.

 Then one day several weeks later, I received an email from Sandro which I almost deleted.
 It was written in Italian and landed in my Junk folder which I check only occasionally.
 I translated the email online and began to read.
 I couldn't believe what I read, through my tears.

 She had been rescued!

 The email was from Sandro, and he shared the touching story of their rescue.
 But that was only half the story.
 Here is his email to me.
-Though it was written in Italian and roughly translated online, this touching story had an even more amazing ending.
+Though it was written in Italian and roughly translated online, this touching story had an even more amazing ending:

-And please support the important work they do at the Jaguar Rescue Center.
+Please support the important work they do at the Jaguar Rescue Center.
 A visit here will change your life, I promise.